 Her Majesty the Queen v.
 Sivaloganathan Thanabalasingham

-Criminal law - Appeals, Right to be tried within a reasonable time (s.
+Canadian charter (Criminal) - Appeals, Right to be tried within a reasonable time (s.
 11(b)) - Charter of Rights - Right to be tried within reasonable time - Criminal law - Appeals - Mootness - Accused charged with second degree murder - Delay of five years between charges and anticipated end of trial - Trial judge finding that right of accused to be tried within reasonable time had been infringed, and granting stay of proceedings - Crown appealing against stay - Accused removed from Canada despite pending appeal - Court of Appeal dismissing appeal on basis that it was moot - Criteria to apply in deciding whether to rule on moot appeal where accused is not deceased, but has simply been removed from Canada - Whether respondent’s right to be tried within reasonable time was infringed.

 Case summaries are prepared by the Office of the Registrar of the Supreme Court of Canada (Law Branch).
 Please note that summaries are not provided to the Judges of the Court.
 They are placed on the Court file and website for information purposes only.